OpenCollarTeam/opencollarteam.github.io/docs/Development Life Cycle.md

    refrain from merging new features that don't have clear consensus or approval from the project leaders.

-## Testing

-Testing is our best tool for ensuring that new changes to the collar work as expected, and haven't inadvertently broken something else.
-Testing happens in a few different contexts:

-- When developing a new feature, you should test it yourself to ensure that it actually works.
-- When doing a bugfix release, the OpenCollar team will test the affected functionality in the collar to ensure that the fix works and hasn't broken the features most likely to be impacted.
-- When doing a full feature release, the entire [manual test suite](Manual-Test-Suite.md) will be followed.

 ## Branches

 The master branch of the OpenCollar repository on Github will always contain